elzapolskaya/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The set of variables that were estimated from signals are:
 * mean(): Mean value
 * std(): Standard deviation
+* meanFreq(): Weighted average of the frequency components to obtain a mean frequency

 ### Summary